 - Reduces pest attacks and damage caused by pests

-- Reduces amount of pesticide usage
+- Reduces the amount of pesticide usage

 - Genetically modified organisms can be defined as organisms in which the genetic material has been altered in a way that does not occur naturally

-Then is it Safe to use?
+Then is it safe to use?

 A study on the scorpion toxin AAiT, which is poisonous to insects, is completely safe for humans.
-Sadly, any testing done with the poison was not done on normal cells but on breast cancer cells.
+Sadly, any testing done with the poison was not done on normal cells but breast cancer cells.